SwissOpenEM/Ingestor/README.md

 ## Configuration

-Both the desktop app and the service will use a configuration file named  `openem-ingestor-config.yaml` expected to be located next to the executable or in `os.UserConfigDir()/openem-ingestor` (with [os.UserConfigDir from Golang](https://pkg.go.dev/os#UserConfigDir)) where the first takes precedence.
+Both the desktop app and the service will use a configuration file named  `openem-ingestor-config.yaml` expected to be located next to the executable or in `os.UserConfigDir()/openem-ingestor` where the first takes precedence.
+As documented [here](https://pkg.go.dev/os#UserConfigDir)), the following config locations are considered:
+- Unix: `$XDG_CONFIG_HOME/openem-ingestor/openem-ingestor-config.yaml` if non-empty, else `$HOME/.config/openem-ingestor/openem-ingestor-config.yaml`
+- MacOS: `$HOME/Library/Application Support/openem-ingestor/openem-ingestor-config.yaml`
+- Windows: `%AppData%\openem-ingestor\openem-ingestor-config.yaml`

 ```yaml
 Scicat: